-Parents:<event-scripts> Attributes: path
+Required: false Default: none Parents:<event-scripts> Attributes: path

 OPMN runs the specified script after the associated process has terminated unexpectedly.
 The timeout for the script is the timeout value configured for stopping the process itself.
 After the script has terminated OPMN schedules a replacement of the terminated process.
 Be cautious when you execute any OPMN process requests such as start, stop or restart.
 These requests are serialized at the process-set level.
 If the script invokes a request on a process-set on which the current request (or another already queued request) is operating, then the script hangs until it times out.

-Valid Values: The path name to the executable script.
+Required: true Default: none Valid Values: The path name to the executable script.